venkateshpamarthi/dynamicNftFactory/README.md

 It will also give tokenURI through getTokenURI()

 use one function at a time ,so that they will work in correct oder according to our requirment.
-If we call al the three they will contradict eachother.

 # Main Packages Used: